seletz/seletz.github.com/_tabs/about.md

 Linux.
 I did a my diploma thesis at a company near Frankfurt, Germany.
 They created software which processed bank transaction data.
 This software was run on very big UNIX machines.
 I was introduced to the `vi` editor (**not** the *vim*) and terminals.
-I've never been able to use a non-modal editor efficiently.
+I've been spoiled since then -- I seem to be unable to use non-modal editing.
+Nowadays I use EMACS, but of course I have EVIL installed.
+Whatever other IDE I use -- first thing is to search for a vim mode or plugin.

 ----